starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 “So long, and thanks for all the frustration,” Dr. Creed uttered, and then let himself curl into this fantasy of interstellar travel.
 Without a roommate or anyone else to occupy him, he lost track of time until dinner, around five o' clock.
 Without a pair of hands to keep a book open, he decided to turn on the 5 o'clock news.

-The story to plaster the news for the rest of the hour was the story of a rollover of a diesel truck carrying liquid nitrogen, that had overturned on Highway 52, freezing the roads and causing a multicar pile up.
+The story to plaster the news for the rest of the hour was the story of a rollover of a diesel truck carrying liquid nitrogen, that had overturned on Highway 52, freezing the roads and causing a multi-car pile up.
 Snow would pick up the next day or two and it was urgent to clear the wreckage.
 The truck driver had been reported to have been admitted to the Creed's hospital.
 Perhaps the driver might still have some liquid nitrogen stashed away, though once Dr. Creed had the strength to go find said trucker, his fever would likely be over.
 Then there was the issue of finding the fellow, though he imagined he'd simply have to follow the reporters.

 ------------------------------------